Why is Animal-Based Science Conducted in Canada?

 In CCAC-certified institutions, animal-based science is only acceptable if it promises to contribute to the understanding of fundamental biological principles or to the development of knowledge that can reasonably be expected to benefit humans or animals.

-In CCAC-certified institutions, animal-based science falls into the five following categories:
+In CCAC-certified institutions, animal-based science falls into the five categories described below.

 Studies of a fundamental nature in science relating to essential structure or function